Becoming an Irish citizen through naturalisation

 If your application is approved, you must make a declaration of fidelity to the nation and loyalty to the State.
 You must also swear that you will observe the laws of Ireland and respect its democratic values.
 These declarations are usually made at a citizenship ceremony.

-You do not have to use a solicitor to complete your form.
+You do not have to use a solicitor to complete your application.
 If you decide to use a solicitor, you may save money by getting quotes from a number of different law firms.

 The supporting documents you need depend on your situation.
 If your documents are in a language other than English, you must get them translated by a professional translating service.
 The Irish Translators’ and Interpreters’ Association has a list of professional translators.